 To process the personal data of our workforce and volunteers we generally rely on 6(1)(b) i.e. to employ them and provide training, uniform, pay etc. Some pieces of data are processed for other reasons.
-For example, we use their national insurance number for tax purposes relying on 6(1)(c); we hold their next of kin data relying on 6(1)(d); and we use their image relying on 6(1)(a).
+For example, we use their national insurance number for tax purposes relying on 6(1)(c); we hold their next of kin data relying on 6(1)(d); and we use their image relying on 6(1)(f) regarding surveillance cameras and staff/visitor ID badges and sometimes 6(1)(a) e.g., any publishing that is not necessary.

 To process the personal data of our pupils we generally rely on 6(1)(e) i.e. to educate them.
 Some pieces of data are processed for other reasons.
-For example, we publish their exams/SATs results relying on 6(1)(c) because the law requires us to; we hold their next of kin data relying on 6(1)(d); and we use their image sometimes relying on 6(1)(a).
+For example, we publish their exams/SATs results relying on 6(1)(c) because the law requires us to; we hold their next of kin data relying on 6(1)(d); and we use their image mostly relying on 6(1)(f) but sometimes relying on 6(1)(a) e.g., publishing.